laoshanxi/app-mesh/doc/CONSUL.md

 > * Two types of Applications : Consul task and normal task
 > * App Manager Leader node schedule consul tasks and put result in Consul
 > * App Manager node retrieve consul tasks from Consul dynamiclly
-> * Consul App support node select
+> * Consul App support node selector (the selector can be hostname or any AppManager Labels)
 > * Consul App support register as Consul Service for service discovery
 > * Consul session id support HA
 > * Consul session requested with TTL and delete behavior when expired